A CYCLIST scarred for life after being hit by a car claims police officers failed to speak to him about his accident for nearly a month.

 The incident began when three youths travelling in a Volkswagen Polo threw a drink carton at Mr Cooper when they drove past him on Hill Avenue, Amersham.

-The car then got stuck in traffic queuing at a roundabout – and Mr Cooper believes the occupants either drove the vehicle into him or opened a door to knock him off after becoming worried he would confront them.
+The car then got stuck in traffic queuing at a roundabout – and Mr Cooper believes the occupants either drove the vehicle into him or opened a door to knock him off after becoming worried he would

 He said: “As I approached the car the guy on the back seat was visibly bouncing up and down and panicking.